-In 2019, BCV generated a Moody's-adjusted return on assets of 0.7%, which provides the bank with a substantial buffer against losses arising from adverse developments.
+In the first half of 2020, BCV generated a Moody's-adjusted return on assets of 0.6%, which continues to provide the bank with a substantial buffer against losses arising from adverse developments.
 During recent years, the bank has been able to post remarkably stable earnings, with BCV having been able to offset pressure on interest income with lower funding costs, while its net fee and commission income, as well as its trading income, contributed to the stable results, too.
-In 2020 and 2021, however, the bank's earnings generation capacity might decline somewhat since the bank might not be able to substantially lower funding costs further, while asset-margin pressures continue in the low interest rate environment.
+As expected, the bank's earnings in the first half of 2020 were slightly below the average of recent years, and we expect earnings generation capacity to remain somewhat subdued in the medium-term future since the bank might not be able to substantially lower funding costs further, while asset-margin pressures continue in the low interest rate environment.
 In addition, higher defaults among corporate customers could result in substantially higher provisioning requirements than seen in recent years.
 Overall, though, we would expect the bank to continue generate a return on assets above 0.5%, which corresponds to a baa2 Profitability score.

-BCV's Moody's-adjusted net income under Swiss GAAP increased to CHF 362 million in 2019 from CHF 322 million in 2018.
-The improved result was driven by a CHF 10 million loan loss provision reversal in 2019 (CHF 6 million loan loss provisions were created in 2018) and the lowering of the corporate tax rate in the Canton of Vaud to 13.8% from 22.3% in 2019.
-The bank's pre-provision income reached CHF 403 million in 2019 (2018: CHF 402 million), reflecting a stable net interest income of CHF 497 million and a stable CHF 128 million trading income result, as well as a marginally improved net fee and commission income of CHF 323 million, which was offset by marginally higher operating costs of CHF 576 million.
-As a result, BCV's cost-income-ratio, according to our definition, reached 58.9% in 2019, which compares favourably with that of its peers.
+BCV's Moody's-adjusted net income under Swiss GAAP declined to CHF 158 million in the first half of 2020 (1H20), from CHF 182 million in the corresponding 2019 period.
+The weaker result was almost entirely driven by loan loss and other provisions of CHF 21 million in 1H20 compared to CHF 1 million in 1H19 mostly due to the aforementioned trade finance exposures, as well as an CHF 7 million lower result from equity participations.
+On a pre-provision basis, BCV's result was resilient because a CHF 11 million decline in net interest income to CHF 242 million and a CHF 5 million decline in net fee and commission income to CHF 156 million was almost entirely offset by a CHF 13 million stronger trading result, which increased to CHF 73 million, while operating costs stayed almost flat at CHF 290 million.
+As a result, BCV's cost-income-ratio, according to our definition, reached 59.8% in 1H20, which compares favourably with that of its peers.